ahoneybun/nix-configs/README.md

 These files are for the configuration, software that I use and unstable software that I use, note that some systems like the Pinebook Pro will use a custom configuration file.

-- `flake.nix` : This is the main flake for system selection then that includes configuration, hardware-configuration (created during installation of NixOS), home-manager and Disko
+- `flake.nix` : This is the main flake for system selection then that includes configuration, hardware-configuration (created during installation of NixOS), home-manager, disko and nixos-hardware (depending on the host)
 - `configuration.nix` : This is the main file for the base system

 ## Home Manager file: (nix-configs/home.nix)